learn-co-curriculum/react-hooks-redux-create-store/README.md

 ```

 As you see above, `createStore` takes the reducer as the argument.
 This sets the
-new store's reducer as `changeCount`.
+new store's reducer as `reducer`.
 When an action is dispatched, it calls the
 reducer that we passed through when creating the store.

 ## Summary